department-of-veterans-affairs/vagov-content/pages/disability/compensation-rates/veterans-disability.md

       description: Find out how to change your information online.
     - url: /va-payment-history/
       title: View your disability payments history
-      desccription: Check the status of your VA disability and pension payments.
+      description: Check the status of your VA disability and pension payments.
 You can also see certain survivor benefits.
 ---
 <div class="va-introtext">